 In any case, a few well-informed choices will go a long way toward ensuring that you pick the right gaming computer from a standard PC maker, regardless of your budget.
 Here’s how to buy the best gaming computer and the top 5 picks in the market.

 Coupled with an integrated NVIDIA GeForce GTX 1070 8GB, this system provides the best immersive experience that virtual reality has to offer.
-In addition, the top-of-the-range GPU delivers high frame rates and stunning image quality.
+Also, the top-of-the-range GPU delivers high frame rates and stunning image quality.

 When it comes to memory, the GXiVR8200A comes with a 16GB DDR4 stick for ultra-fast gaming and easy handling of system-intensive applications.
-For storage, the PC uses 1 TB Hard Drive, which offers plenty of space for games, videos, images, and files.
-In addition, there’s a 240GB SSD for speeding up major computer operations including game startup.
+For storage, the PC uses a 1 TB Hard Drive, which offers plenty of space for games, videos, images, and files.
+Besides, there’s a 240GB SSD for speeding up major computer operations including game startup.

 There are multiple connectivity options which include; 2 x USB 2.0 ports, 6 x USB 3.1 ports, 1 x RJ-45 Network Ethernet 10/100/1000, and 1 x 7.1 Audio channel.
 The case features tempered glass on the side, which provides beautiful visibility while guarding the internal components.
 Liquid cooling also makes for a versatile gaming computer.
 Last but not least, this gaming computer comes with a 1-year warranty that covers parts and labor.

 Overall, this machine is primarily designed for gaming, and no wonder it scooped PC Magazine Reader’s Choice 2016 and 2018 awards.
 It’s worth every penny and will let you dominate every game.

 2.SkyTech Siege - Gaming Computer PC Desktop - Best Lower-end gaming computer